Top Florida Bass Lakes

 Topwater fishing is popular among bass fishermen on Stick Marsh; top choices include walking-style baits such as Zara spook and Storm chug-bug lures.

-Next Top Bass Spots
+Next Top 5 Bass Lakes in Florida:

 6. Lake Ida Chain of Lakes

-The Ida Chain is a highly diverse water system in South Florida, unique for being an urban fishery with extreme variation in the species that anglers can catch.
+The Lake Ida Chain of Lakes is a highly diverse water system in South Florida, unique for being an urban fishery with extreme variation in the species that anglers can catch.
 It’s home to numerous exotic species, including peacocks and clown knife fish.
 The system is part of the E-4 canal system and is maintained by South Florida water management.

 S.F.W.M. opened this fishery, and the local government added boat ramps, creating an incredible game fish destination for freshwater anglers of all ages to enjoy.
 Anglers travel from all over the Us and more than 30 countries to fish for Peacocks and Clown Knifefish on Ida.
 Often the shoreline vegetation and shady areas near bridges will provide excellent places holding these popular Florida fish.